Yangchen Roy

 Linguist.
 Researcher.
 Teacher.

+I am currently a postdoctoral researcher on the European Research Council Synergy Grant project “Realizing Leibniz’s Dream: Child Languages as a Mirror of the Mind”.
 My academic CV can be found here.
-For more on my research, see my latest research statement, and the abstract of my PhD dissertation.
-My teaching statement is here
+For more on my research, see my research statement from 2024, and the abstract of my 2023 PhD dissertation.
+My teaching-learning statement is here.